mattbrailsford/umbraco-fluidity/docs/_pages/03-property-editors-00-entity-picker.md

 From their choose the 'Section' and then 'Collection' you'd like to pick entities from, as well as an optional list view 'Data View' if there are any configured.

-You can also set a minimum and maximum number of items to be able to pick.
+You can also set a minimum and maximum number of items to be able to pick if required.

-With an entity picker data type defined, finish of the configuration by adding it to the desired document type definition.
+With an entity picker data type defined, finish off the configuration by adding it to the desired document type definition.

 [SCREENSHOT]